Derek Winnert

 5

 But it is Lean’s superlative direction that is at the heart of it all.
-Look, for example, at how Lean turns the opening graveyard sequence into a cinema classic.
-Francis L Sullivan repeats his role as Mr Jaggers (Miss Havisham’s lawyer and Pip’s guardian) from the 1934 version.
+Look, for example, at how Lean turns the opening graveyard sequence (shot by Robert Krasker) into a cinema classic.
+Francis L Sullivan repeats his role as Mr Jaggers (Miss Havisham’s lawyer and Pip’s guardian) from the 1934 version of the film, Great Expectations.
+Did Mr Jaggers ever get satisfaction?
+It is unfortunately not recorded by Charles Dickens.

-Also in the cast are Ivor Barnard, Hay Petrie, O B Clarence, George Hayes, Torin Thatcher, Eileen Erskine, Richard George, Everley Gregg, John Burch, John Forrest, Edie Martin and Grace Denbigh-Russell.
+Also in the cast are Ivor Barnard, Hay Petrie, O B Clarence, George Hayes, Torin Thatcher, Eileen Erskine, Richard George, Everley Gregg, John Burch, John Forrest, Edie Martin and Grace Denbeigh-Russell.

-Great Expectations is directed by David Lean, runs 118 minutes, is made by Cineguild, is released by Rank, is written by Ronald Neame, David Lean, Kay Walsh, Cecil McGivern and Anthony Havelock-Allan, based on the Charles Dickens novel, is shot in black and white by Guy Green, is produced by Anthony Havelock-Allan, is scored by Walter Goehr and is designed by John Bryan.
+Great Expectations is directed by David Lean, runs 118 minutes, is made by Cineguild, is released by General Film Distributors [Rank], is written by Ronald Neame, David Lean, Kay Walsh, Cecil McGivern and Anthony Havelock-Allan, based on the Charles Dickens novel, is shot in black and white by Guy Green (and Robert Krasker), is produced by Anthony Havelock-Allan, is scored by Walter Goehr (and Kenneth Pakeman), and is designed by John Bryan.

 It was made at Denham Studios, Denham, Buckinghamshire, England, with exteriors shot at St Mary’s Marshes, Kent; Ludgate Hill, London; St Paul’s Churchyard, St Paul’s Cathedral, Ludgate Hill, London; and River Medway, Kent.